What should be included in the TMF?

 With support for industry standards, electronic Investigator Site Files (eISF), and site-level role-based access, our eTMF is fully compliant with regulatory requirements.

-If you have any questions about how our eTMF could help your trials, or if you'd like to talk more about study TMF vs archive TMF, please get in touch.
+If you have any questions about how our eTMF software could help your trials, or if you'd like to talk more about study TMF vs archive TMF, please get in touch.